Introduction

 Crontab is used on Linux/UNIX to run tasks at a given time.
 You can find the list of crontabs in /var/spool/cron/crontabs or using the command crontab -u <user> -l to list the tasks for a given user.

-One of the important thing to look for is the permission on scripts called by a task.
+One of the important thing to look for is the permissions on scripts called by a task.
 For example, here the script /root/backup.sh is automatically ran in root's task (/var/spool/cron/crontabs/root):

 # ls -l /root/backup.sh